eth-educators/eth-docker-docs/website/docs/Support/ChangingWithdrawalCredentials.md

 You can use `./ethd keys list` to get a list of your validator public keys that are currently active on your system.

+**Only** if you have legacy version 0 / 0x00 style BLS key credentials, continue with the below.
+If your credentials are already version 1 / 0x01 style withdrawal address credentials, they can only be changed by exiting the validator and creating a new one, with a new validator index.

 ## Offline preparation

 On your machine running Eth Docker, run `./ethd keys prepare-address-change`.